This article will explain how to count carbohydrates, how to incorporate rice into the diet, and what the healthy alternatives to rice are.

 People with diabetes have abnormally high levels of blood sugar.
 This can damage many organs in the body if left untreated.
 The National Institute of Diabetes and Digestive and Kidney Diseases recommend the following steps to manage diabetes:

-- Engage in regular physical activity or exercise
+- engaging in regular physical activity or exercise

-Healthy eating is important in keeping blood sugar levels at a healthy level.
-The healthy range is 80 to 130 mg/dL before meals or below 180 mg/dL after meals, according to the American Diabetes Association.
+A nutritious diet is important in keeping blood sugar levels at a healthy level.
+The healthy range is 80 to 130 milligrams per deciliter mg/dL before meals or below 180 mg/dL after meals, according to the American Diabetes Association.

 People with diabetes will have different treatment plans, and they will respond to food, exercise, and medication differently.

-It is important to consult with a doctor to get individualized recommendations on target blood sugar levels, medications, diet, and exercise.
+It is important that people consult with a doctor to get personalized recommendations on target blood sugar levels, medications, diet, and exercise.

 How do carbohydrates affect diabetes?

 Carbohydrates are an important source of energy for the body.
-Carbohydrates are found in foods that have starches and natural or added sugars.
+They are found in foods that contain starches and natural or added sugars.
 Examples are grains, vegetables and legumes, fruit, dairy products, and sweets.

 Carbohydrates are broken down by the digestive system into sugar.
 When the digested sugar enters the blood, the body produces a hormone called insulin.
 Insulin helps the sugar enter cells.
 Once the cells absorb the sugar, blood sugar levels fall.